eatyrghost/grunt-clientlibs/README.md

 This module only cares about `@clientlib` and `@depend`.

 * `@clientlib`: This is the category name for the client library you wish to add this file to.
 You can add a file to multiple client libraries, but this could lead to duplicate code on your web pages.
-* `@depend` or `@depends`: This is the full path to a file on which this class file depends.
+* `@depend` or `@depends`: This is the full path (from project root) to a file on which this class file depends.
 For example, if your class uses a library or extends another class file, you would list those files as individual `@depend` items.
+If you have specified a `jsDependPrefix` in your config, you can simplify these paths.

 Within a SASS file that will explicitly output to a compressed CSS file, add the following block at the start of the file: